| Technician Engine Analysis ChecklistBy: Scott

 attention to where the cable cover end attaches to the shift housing.

+If this point slips we will loose engine control immediately.
 Move to the engine and check the same cable ends, but this time also

 searching for chafe from engine vibration.
 An area where the plastic